sravivarmanvce/icsget/pages/submission.md

 permalink: "/submission/"
 image: assets/images/banner-alt.png
 ---

+## Instructions to Authors

+Authors are requested to follow these guidelines before submitting their papers:

+1. Each paper can have a maximum of **6 authors**.
+2. Author names and affiliations must be entered during submission in the CMT portal and **cannot be changed later**.
+3. The list of authors in the paper must **exactly match** the CMT submission.
+4. Correspondence will be sent to **all listed authors**, so ensure that all email addresses in CMT are correct.
+5. All authors are required to **sign the copyright form**.
+6. Include a brief **author contribution statement** in each paper.
+7. Papers must be at least **5 pages**, excluding references.
+8. Figures and images must have a resolution of at least **600 dpi**.
+9. Each paper must include a minimum of **15 references**.
+10. Only **Scopus-indexed papers** should be cited in the references.
+11. **Self-citations are not allowed**.
+Papers containing self-citations will be rejected.

+> Authors not following these guidelines may face desk rejection before review.

 We recommend authors to use WORD template.
-It is planned to publish the proceedings with **"EPJ Web of Conferences”**.
+It is planned to publish the proceedings with **"E3S Web of Conferences”**.
 > ##### **Template:** [MS Word](../assets/ICSGET_2025_Template_woc_1col.docx)
 > ##### **Submission Link:** [Microsoft CMT](https://cmt3.research.microsoft.com/ICSGET2026)